The time that employees spend away from the computer is known as Idle Time or Passive Time.

 As your employees use their computers their activity will be collected by the CurrentWare software agent.
 This data will be used by BrowseReporter to generate several different computer activity reports.

-Below you can see three of the most popular Idle Time reports in BrowseReporter
+Below you can see three of the most popular Idle Time tracking features in BrowseReporter

 Now that you’ve learned how to monitor employee computer usage with BrowseReporter you can use the Idle Time Tracking feature to modify the data that is included in the reports.